Chuwi Hi9 Air Test - Tablet with 4G LTE and Helio X20 / X23

 Zum Stream YouTube, Netflix, and other video services is the Hi9 Air quite suitable.
 High-resolution 1440p YouTube videos play smoothly.
 The same applies to Netflix, which is only streamed in SD due to lack of Widevine Level 1 support (DRM).

 Current Mobile Games, such as PUBG are executable and playable.
 To achieve a reasonably fluid and stable frame rate, low graphics settings are required.
-After 30 minutes Gamen lies the back measured heat generation at close 35 ° C, Due to the lack of a gyroscope, games with motion control are not playable.
+After 30 minutes Gamen lies the back measured heat generation at close in the morning, Due to the lack of a gyroscope, games with motion control are not playable.

 The tablet is with a back 13 Megapixel main camera with LED flash and a front side 5 megapixel front camera equipped.